-On the other hand, stakeholders should educate Indian male children about the equality of men and women and the abuse of patriarchal power at home to stimulate attitudinal transformation from "male" or "patriarch" to human.
+On the other hand, stakeholders should educate Indian male children about the equality of men and women and the abuse of patriarchal power in the home to stimulate attitudinal transformation from 'male' or 'patriarch' to human.
 Domestic violence is harmful to a relationship because it creates an emotional burden that is difficult to heal while causing animosity between couples.
 It can result in long-term physical or mental injuries not only for the individual, but also within families and society which can become an intergenerational issue.